top of page

 20th October 2023 - 29th February 2024

-George Claessen: Babel to Abstraction marks a major retrospective exhibition of the renowned late artist George Claessen’s multifaceted work - the first presentation of his work in London for 18 years.
-Presented by Three Highgate Gallery, which is in the vicinity where Claessen himself lived and worked, the works on show span over 70 years and reflect his extraordinary career as an artist and his commitment to abstraction, stating “Every hue and nuance from a prism comes."
+George Claessen: Babel to Abstraction was a major retrospective exhibition of the renowned late artist George Claessen’s multifaceted work - the first presentation of his work in London for 18 years.
+Presented by Three Highgate Gallery, which is in the vicinity where Claessen himself lived and worked, the works on show spanned over 70 years and reflect his extraordinary career as an artist and his commitment to abstraction, stating “Every hue and nuance from a prism comes."

 A Presence, 1969, oils on board, 65x55.jpg